 While there are no guarantees when it comes to the health of any breed, some dogs are simply healthier than others and not as prone to certain health problems, particularly genetic disorders.
-Below are some of the breeds that are known to have the least health problems and are statistically the healthiest of all canine population.
+Below are some of the breeds that are known to have the fewest health problems and are statistically the healthiest of all canine populations.

-There’s been a huge amount of research into the field of canine genetics, and how it’s related to health and lifespan on dogs.
-We’ve investigated these studies previously in our article about canine health and dogs with longest lifespans.
-All findings suggest that there are direct correlation between a dog’s genes (by breed) and likelihood of developing a number of diseases, which are then also correlated with the lifespan of a dog.
+There’s been a huge amount of research into the field of canine genetics, and how it’s related to health and lifespan in dogs.
+We’ve investigated these studies, and all findings suggest that there is a direct correlation between a dog’s genes (by breed) and the likelihood of developing a number of diseases, which are then also correlated with the lifespan of a dog.

 Australian Cattle Dog